ZhangYuanhan-AI/CelebA-Spoof/README.md

 ## AENet

-Based on these rich attributes, we further proposea simple yet powerful multi-task framework, namely AENet.
+Based on these rich attributes, we further propose a simple yet powerful multi-task framework, namely AENet.
 Through AENet,we conduct extensive experiments to explore the roles of semantic informationand geometric information in face anti-spoofing.
 ![CNN4-1](fig/CNN4-1.jpg)

 ## Sample images